AdobeDocs/campaign.en/help/v8/dev/keys.md

 Campaign comes with a new guardrail which removes automatically any duplicated UUID from an audience during delivery preparation.
 This new mechanism prevents any error from happening while preparing a delivery.

+>[!CAUTION]
+>
+>Duplicated keys is not restricted to UUIDs.
+It can happen in with IDs, including custom keys created in custom tables.

 As a end-user, you can check this information in the delivery logs: some recipients can be excluded from the main target because of duplicated key.
 In that case, the following warning is displayed: `Exclusion of duplicates (based on the primary key or targeted records)`.

 ![](assets/delivery-log-duplicates.png)